dromara/sureness/docs/sample-tom.md

 - based on `springboot`
 - load data from mysql dataBase dataSource, then user can modify their access control data dynamically(see `AccountProvider ResourceProvider`)
-- apart from having default `jwt,basic auth`, it adds custom `subject subjectCreator processor` to define new auth type(custom `subject subjectCreator processor...`).
+- apart from having default `JWT, Basic Auth`, it adds custom `subject subjectCreator processor` to define new auth type(custom `subject subjectCreator processor...`).
 - project's protected entrance is `SurenessFilterExample`
 - suggest use postman to test, test case is in `sample-tom-postman.json`, user can load it in postman